Contents

 5.2 Scope

-All work-related injuries, illnesses, and significant mishaps that, under slightly different circumstances, could have resulted in injury or illness will be investigated, analyzed, and reported in accordance with the requirements of this chapter, 10 CFR 851, 29 CFR 1904, DOE Order 225.1B, DOE Order 231.1B, DOE Order 232.2, and DOE Order 414.1D.
+All work-related injuries and illnesses, and near-miss events that, under slightly different circumstances, could have resulted in injury or illness will be investigated, analyzed, and reported in accordance with the requirements of this chapter, 10 CFR 851, 29 CFR 1904, DOE Order 225.1B, DOE Order 231.1B, DOE Order 232.2, and DOE Order 414.1D.

 Notification is required to ensure that: